paulwrubel/stroll/README.md

 ### Fibonacci

-The following program will print a Unicode character with a codepoint equal to the *n*th Fibonacci number, where *n* is the Unicode character of the first argument, minus `48`.
+The following program will print a Unicode character with a codepoint equal to the *n*th Fibonacci number, where *n* is the Unicode decimal value of the first character of the argument, minus `48`.
 48 is subtracted to allow you to start with "0" corresponding to the number `0`, and so one.

 One good example pairing is inputting a `=` (`U+003D`, or `61`, which corresponds to the `13`th Fibonacci number [`61` - `48` = `13`]).
 The expected output is `é` (`U+00E9`, or `233` a.k.a.
 "Latin Small Letter E with acute").